Accurate monitoring essential for compliance - article in Ship & Offshore Magazine

 Wet scrubbers use wash water to ‘clean’ emissions before they are released into the atmosphere.
 It is this water that must be accurately monitored at all times to avoid discharges that may exceed regulations and damage the environment.

-Chelsea Technologies Group (CTG) has direct and extensive experience of compliance testing and has an in-depth working knowledge of the high standards demanded by regulators.
-CTG's Sea Sentry provides a fully autonomous wash water monitoring system for both the water inlet and outlet of wet exhaust gas scrubber systems.
+Chelsea Technologies has direct and extensive experience of compliance testing and has an in-depth working knowledge of the high standards demanded by regulators.
+Chelsea's Sea Sentry provides a fully autonomous wash water monitoring system for both the water inlet and outlet of wet exhaust gas scrubber systems.
 Sea Sentry provides an accurate analysis of wash water by monitoring polycyclic aromatic hydrocarbon (PAH), pH, turbidity (to ISO 7027:1999) and temperature to ensure that it is compliant with environmental regulations, which limit potentially high levels of contamination in the exhaust gas scrubber wash water discharge.

 Both closed loop systems, and open loop systems operating at lower flow rates, present a challenge for PAH monitoring, as the wash water can become significantly coloured, making it difficult to obtain an accurate measurement.
-Because CTG manufactures its own optical sensors, algorithms have been integrated to correct PAH readings for sample absorbance, turbidity and temperature to ensure robust and accurate measurements are made in accordance with the regulatory requirements.
+Because Chelsea manufactures its own optical sensors, algorithms have been integrated to correct PAH readings for sample absorbance, turbidity and temperature to ensure robust and accurate measurements are made in accordance with the regulatory requirements.
 If these readings are not accurate, owners are risking significant fines or detention.

 Crews must have a thorough understanding of the regulations, monitoring procedures and the analysis and interpretation of the data.
-CTG works closely with shipowners, leading global scrubber manufacturers and the Exhaust Gas Cleaning Systems Association, to provide engineers with the knowledge and expertise they need to operate with the highest level of confidence in their system and in proving compliance under the IMO criteria.
+Chelsea works closely with shipowners, leading global scrubber manufacturers and the Exhaust Gas Cleaning Systems Association, to provide engineers with the knowledge and expertise they need to operate with the highest level of confidence in their system and in proving compliance under the IMO criteria.
 Sea Sentry's measurement methodology is certified by DNV-GL and ClassNK and is the gold standard solution for accurately measuring the required scrubber wash water parameters.

 The 0.5% sulphur cap represents a seismic change for the maritime industry and regulation is already a concern for many.
 Shipowners failing to act now risk continuing uncertainty and the threat of fines and possible loss of trading opportunities for non-compliance, perhaps despite making the decision to invest in abatement technologies.
 It is essential for shipowners to not only consider the wider picture and understand every aspect of the legislation, but to be reassured that their decision to invest in proven scrubber technology will ensure compliance and mitigate any risk of fines or detentions.